o3de/o3de.org/content/docs/tools-ui/uidev-breadcrumbs-component.md

 ---
 # Lumberyard UI breadcrumb navigation component<a name="uidev-breadcrumbs-component"></a>

 Use the breadcrumbs component to enable users to track their position along a hierarchical path\.
-Breadcrumbs include a path from the home page to the user’s current location\.
+Breadcrumbs include a path from the home page to the user's current location\.
 The points in the breadcrumbs refer to a directory or node\.
 Users can easily move positions in the path by selecting one of the breadcrumbs\.

 For an example of the "breadcrumb" concept, see the **Anim Graph** navigation in the Lumberyard **Animation Editor**\.

 ![\[component breadcrumbs navigation example\]](/images/tools-ui/component-breadcrumbs-navigation-example.gif)

-In an **Anim Graph** breadcrumb, the graph’s name is displayed as the top level of navigation\.
+In an **Anim Graph** breadcrumb, the graph's name is displayed as the top level of navigation\.
 Each node that you open appears as a clickable hyperlink\.

 ## Anatomy of the breadcrumbs widget<a name="breadcrumbs-anatomy"></a>